 - SLO 2: Students are able to navigate online counseling resources.

-- SLO 4: Students will be able to apply time management skills in priority registration.
+- SLO4 Students will be able to complete priority registration.

 - SLO 1: Students will be able to complete the financial aid application independently.